 Theory: "FUN"-damentals of Music

-In a fun and engaging way, students will learn more about how music is made, which includes identification of music elements, musical form and more.
+In a fun and engaging way, students learn how music is constructed; this includes identification of music elements, musical form and more.

-Students will learn how understanding these concepts will help the interpretation of music for performance.
+Students learn how to apply their understanding of these concepts to the interpretation of music for performance.

 Changing daily, students spend this time after lunch exploring new facets of music through different formats, including interactive demonstrations, crafts, and games.